So, I’m back. I’ve had a wonderful time, doing most of the things we planned, and I took lots of photographs of which the best appear in this report.

 We went to the Dinosaur Isle museum for a lecture and a look round.
 I bought a souvineer there: a small soapstone carving, with elephants and trees, made in India.
 Nothing to do with dinosaurs, but it’s nice.
-The reason they sell it, I think, is simply that the Isle of Wight has the same kind of soapstone.
-Here’s a scene from the museum.
+I think the reason they sell it is simply that the Isle of Wight has the same kind of soapstone.
+Here’s a scene from the museum:

-We then visited another beach, during which time the weather changed, as you can see by comparing the following “before” and “after” photographs.
+We then visited another beach, during which time the weather changed, as you can see by comparing the following “before” and “after” photographs below.
 Also, in the right-hand picture, notice the ship on the horizon.

 The next two pictures show, on the left, assembled geologists again with Isle of Wight scenery in the background, and on the right, the Isle of Wight harbour as we departed in the ferry.